gearglow/ReptiliaWithATwist/The List.md

 "So this is the 'best friend' I've heard so much about!
 A pleasure, milady," James said, bowing with excessive flourish.

 Lily smacked him upside the head.
 "Hello, Hermione.
 It's nice to meet you."

+Hermione smiled.
+"Hello, Mr. and Mrs. Potter."

+"Hey now, none of that 'Mr.' stuff," James said.
+"I didn't die this young just to be addressed like my father.
+Call me James."

+"Not Prongs?"
+Hermione asked in a deceptively innocent tone.
+"How do you feel about 'Bambi?'"

+Elysia and Lily grinned as James face-palmed.

+"I _like_ this one!"
+Lily exclaimed, pulling Hermione into a one-armed hug.

+"Me too," Elysia winked at Hermione.
+"I think I'll keep her."

+Hermione bit her lip, clearly holding back a comment of some sort, causing both Elysia and Lily to grin even wider.

+"_Somebody's_ a bad influence!"
+Lily sang.

+"How about you give me the tour, Ellie?"
+Hermione said with a huff.

+Elysia grabbed her hand and they were off.
+Hermione was confused by the workshop, given that Elysium was a mindscape, but Elysia just said "prototyping and simulations," and that explained it all as far as Hermione was concerned.
+Finally, the tour ended in the study, where Janet greeted them.

+"Hi, I'm Janet!"
+She greeted Hermione cheerfully.

+Hermione's eyes were as big around as Slytherin's basilisk at the sight of the bookshelves.
+Elysia elbowed her.
+"Oh!
+Um, hello, Janet," she stammered.